Points of bounded height in images of morphisms of weighted projective stacks with applications to counting elliptic curves: Weighted geometric sieve over number fields

-\begin{proof} This will follow from a general version of the Principle of Lipschitz due to Barroero and Widmer \cite{BW14}.
-Since $m_\infty(R(B))=B^{|\w'|} m_\infty(R)$, \cite{BW14} gives the desired leading term.
+Therefore, \cite[Theorem 1.3]{BW14} gives the desired leading term.
 Let $V_j(R(B))$ denote the sum of the $j$-dimensional volumes of the orthogonal projections of $R(B)$ onto each $j$-dimensional coordinate subspace of $\R^n$.
-The error term given in \cite{BW14} is
+The error term given in \cite[Theorem 1.3]{BW14} is